taylorhickem/fpt_gic_auto_driving/README.md

 You can now interact with the program from the command line using the alias `crash`

 ```
->crash start
+>crash

-Welcome to Crash! auto driving car simulation.
+Welcome to Crash!
+Auto driving car simulation.
+To get started, select from any of these available commands:

-Please enter the width and height of the simulation field in x y format:
+'crash start': setup the simulation
+'crash run': run the simulation
+'crash test': run unit tests
+'crash exit'
 ```